Travel Tips, Packing Recommendations, Rules of the Road

 Physical Fitness

-If you lead a sedentary lifestyle and are used to driving everywhere you go (and more than half of Americans do) then at least eight weeks before you come to Europe, start walking a little more than normal every day.
+If you lead a sedentary lifestyle and are used to driving everywhere you go (and more than half of Americans do) then as soon as you can, start walking more than normal every day.
 Even a walk around the block in the morning, then again in the afternoon or early evening will help.
 There’s nothing like the trip of a lifetime to motivate you to get in better shape.
 You’re never too old to start a program of physical fitness.
 And, practice walking up and down stairs and if you can, slopes.
 You will encounter them everywhere in Europe.

 If you’re able to enjoy walking more than just a few blocks, you’ll enjoy your entire tour more.
 As you’ll discover, walking is part of everyday European life.
 Many towns and villages have pedestrian zones in their centers with no cars allowed.
 This makes for very enjoyable sightseeing, but it also means that you have to be able to get there on your own two feet.

-You must be able to walk at least three blocks distance unassisted (without a walker) and you must be able to climb at least 12 stairs unassisted at a time.
+You must be able to walk at least 10 city blocks distance at one stretch unassisted (without a walker) and you must be able to climb at least 48 stairs unassisted at a time.
 You must be able to get in and out of a vehicle.
 If we are using our company van, the distance from ground to inside the van is about 12 inches.
 You need to be able to lift your leg at least this high.
 If these basic physical requirements are too much for you, you may not be comfortable on a trip with European Focus.
+PLEASE let me know if you are not physically fit or capable.
+Your tour may need to be redesigned in order to fit your abilities.

 Jet Lag (Or, why are my eyelids so heavy?)